Intrastate Relocation in New Jersey

 As a result, if you are considering a move, within or outside of the State New Jersey, you must reflect on whether said move would constitute a substantial change in circumstances and what impact that move may have on your children.

-Please contact our Family Law Attorneys if you are considering an intrastate relocation and have any questions or concerns so that you may avoid a situation like the one outlined above.
+Please contact our Family Lawyers in New Jersey if you are considering an intrastate relocation in New Jersey and have any questions or concerns so that you may avoid a situation like the one outlined above.